 They promise their members cruise ticket discounts along with some rewards and bonuses for recruiting people to the club.

-Here’s a short 3-minute video to help you know what inCruises really is...
+Here is a short 9-minute video to help you know what inCruises really is...

 That's Michael Hutchinson up there, explaining (and promoting) his MLM.

 Michael Hutchinson is the founder and CEO of inCruises.

 I did some research on his background, but not much can be found about him, except that he’s connected to other MLM companies before...